HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 answer: The .zip format is a compressed file format that groups multiple files into a single archive, with the files inside the archive appearing as if they were not compressed.
 """
 ```
 YAML is data serialization standard, often used for configuration files and in applications where data is stored or transmitted.
-It is more readable than JSON for complex structures but can be more prone to errors due to its reliance on indentation.
+It is more readable than JSON for complex structures, but can be prone to errors due to its reliance on indentation.

-Now, let's use these examples in our prompts:
+Now, let's use these three examples in our prompts.

+Anthropic's models are trained to receive instructions through the system prompt, which is a message that is prepended to the user's message and sent along with it to help guide the model's response.
+In order to access the system prompt, we use the `system` argument in the `messages.create` function.

 ```python
 response_list = []